goschtl/zope/Zope3/trunk/src/zope/schema/README.txt

   ...         description=u'URL of the Bookmark',
   ...         required=True)
   ...

-Now we create a class that implements this interface and create an isntance of
+Now we create a class that implements this interface and create an instance of
 it:

   >>> class Bookmark(object):